yogarn/schofinity-ts/README.md

 # Schofinity
 Schofinity is a platform that provides scholarship information and assists users in preparing for scholarship applications through programs like bootcamps, workshops, and mentoring.

+> [!NOTE]
-This project is a complete rebuild of the [original Schofinity](https://github.com/yogarn/schofinity), developed to learn and implement several modern technologies.
+> This project is a complete rebuild of the [original Schofinity](https://github.com/yogarn/schofinity), developed to learn and implement several modern technologies.

 To install dependencies: